udacity/create-your-own-adventure/english/marshmallow.md

-This is a story to look for your own, to [fight your way out of this](fight-out/fight-out.md) or to calm down
+﻿This is a story to help search for your Git alter ego.
+You might [fight your way out of this](fight-out/fight-out.md)

-and search for your [destiny](destiny/destiny.md).
+or perhaps calm down and search for your [destiny](destiny/destiny.md)...

 You are are man (or woman) for all seasons but need help in choosing your travel destinations..
 Of course we are happy to help you with these